subhoshrighosh/GitSeries_Batch1/yukta/guide.md

 GitHub is a highly used software which is used for version control.
 It is helpful when more than just one person is working on a project.Github helps various users to build a centralized repository where everyone can upload, edit and manage the code files.
 GitHub is a central repository and Git is a tool which allows you to create a local repository.Git is a version control tool that will allow you to perform all kinds of operations to fetch data from the central server or push data to it whereas GitHub is a core hosting platform for version control collaboration.
 GitHub allows you to host a central repository in a remote server.

+Other platforms similar to Github :

+Gitlab
+Bitbucket
+Phabricator
+Beanstalk
+Sourceforge

+**Git Bash**
+Git Bash is an application that adds an emulation layer on Microsoft Windows environments to use Git command-line experience.
+It is just like a package that installs some common bash utilities on a Windows operating system.
+It let us use all the Git features as well as most of the standard UNIX commands in a command-line interface on Windows.

 ***GitHub  Workflow:***

 **1. Workspace:**